 - a.)
 Details about penalties are outlined in section 3. - 15.4 Coaches Stations: - a.)
 In elite races, coaches will have a designated space available on the bike and run segments in order to supply athletes with their own food and beverages.
+LOC will assign volunteers to assist those athletes without accredited coach.

-15.5 Personal Special Needs Station:
+15.5 Personal Needs Station:

 - a.)
-Additional stations on the bike and or run may be provided for special needs; - b.)
-Any items given out at these stations will be the handed out by volunteers supplied by the Local Organising Committee;
+Additional stations on the bike and or run may be provided for personal needs; - b.)
+Any items given out at these stations will be handed out by volunteers supplied by the Local Organising Committee.